SharePoint/PnP-Guidance/articles/Customization-Options-For-OD4B-Sites.md

 -  Office 365 Dedicated (D) - *partly*
 -  SharePoint 2013 on-premises - *partly*

-*Patterns for Dedicated and on-premises are identical with app model techniques, but there are differences on the possible technologies which can be used.*
+*Patterns for Dedicated and on-premises are identical with add-in model techniques, but there are differences on the possible technologies which can be used.*

 ### Author
 Vesa Juvonen (Microsoft) - [@vesajuvonen](https://twitter.com/vesajuvonen)